elcritch/ants/README.md

           LineDelete(match: peg"'RCUTILS_PUBLIC'")
 ```

-This can be run by the `ants` cli tool to print out a JSON or MsgPack form of the config.
-There's an option to use `ants` as a library form that will recreate the Nim object's diretly.
-You can also embed the Nim interpreter directly into you app.
+This can be executed by the `ants` cli tool to print out a JSON or MsgPack form of the config.
+YAML could be added easily.

+There's also an option to use `ants` as a library form that will recreate the Nim object's diretly.
+Also a helper template exists to embed the Nim interpreter directly into you another app.

 ```sh
 ants -f tests/cimport_example.ants > output.json